What is quantum theory?

 The quantum theory based on using the concept of the quantum unit to describe the dynamic properties of subatomic particles and the interactions of matter and radiation.
-The German physicist Max Planck postulated in 1900 that energy can be emitted or absorbed by matter only in small, discrete units called quanta.
-Max Planck also give an idea about black body radiation, refers to an ideal body or surface that absorbs all radiant energy without any reflection.
+The German physicist Max Planck postulated in 1900 matter can emit or absorb that energy only in small, discrete units called quanta.
+Max Planck also gives an idea about black body radiation, refers to an ideal body or surface that absorbs all radiant energy without any reflection.
 A body at a moderately high temperature-a “red heat”-gives off most of its radiation in the low frequency (red and infrared) regions; a body at a higher temperature-“white heat”-gives off comparatively more radiation in higher frequencies (yellow, green, or blue).
 Planck’s theory of radiation

 The Spectrum of radiation from a black body is found to be as shown in Figure.